usablica/intro.js/README.md

 ###introJs.onhintclick(providedCallback)

-Invkoes given function when user clicks on one of hints.
+Invokes given function when user clicks on one of hints.

 **Available since**: v2.0